What could you possibly gain from sitting in your kayak and paddling around?

 This is a surprise.
 How do you even use your legs while seated?
 The legs and hips play a vital role in kayaking.
 The contact that they make with the kayak helps you paddle.
 While you may not notice it, these two contact points (the legs and hips) are useful in the every movement.

-The core is used to a great extent in kayaking.
+Your core muscles are used to a great extent in kayaking.
 You paddle from side to side.
 This requires a lot of turning.
 Since you are seated, your core is the main rotation point.

 Your ab muscles are also responsible for your posture.
 The kayak is not a very wide vessel and you need to maintain the right posture for balance.
 The environment is not stable too so your body has to make an effort to remain balanced.